Church history can be a journey through doctrinal

 1980 - Philippine Congress on "Discipling a Whole Nation."
 Lausanne Congress on World

-Evangelism Conference in Pattaya.
+Evangelism Conference was held in Pattaya.

 1981 - Colombian terrorists kidnapped and killed Wycliffe Bible Translator Chet Bitterman.